Ayush-iitkgp/Ayush-iitkgp.github.io/posts/journey-of-reflection-a-walk-to-camino.md

 Last but not the least, taking care of the logistical planning immensely made the experience more pleasureful.

-**During challenging moments, take one step at a time**
+### During challenging moments, take one step at a time

 There were often the very difficult and demanding moments, when I felt like giving up and it is in these moments that embracing a steadfast approach of reminding myself to take each step of the journey one at a time helped me push forward and not give up.

-Take **one step at a time** sound so simple that I often never paid attention to it but it was during this walk I finally experienced how powerful of a statement it is.
+Take "_one step at a time_" sound so simple that I often never paid attention to it but it was during this walk I finally experienced how powerful of a statement it is.